scipp/ess/packages/essreduce/docs/user-guide/reduction-workflow-guidelines.md

 Providers should be side-effect free, and should not write files or make write requests to services.

 **Note**
-Workflow may run many times, or in parallel, or task may be retried after failure, and we want to avoid side-effects in these cases.
+Workflows may run many times, or in parallel, or tasks may be retried after failure, and we want to avoid side-effects in these cases.
 This will, e.g., avoid unintentional overwriting of a user's files.

 ### S.8: Detector banks shall be loaded with their logical dimensions, if possible